Dan Naveh: Business career

 Following his departure from politics, Naveh founded Health Care Venture Capital Group, which included three funds focused on MedTech and health care.
 In June 2013 he was appointed chairman of directors of Clal Insurance, a role he held until 2020.

-As chairman of Clal, Naveh became embroiled in a "power struggle" with the CEO of the company, and an external examiner determined that Naveh's "conduct was flawed" and that he acted in an improper manner.
-The report, authored by a former Supreme Court Justice, also found that Naveh had circumvented the board because he was aware that a majority of the board members disagreed with his approach.
-Ultimately, Naveh stepped down from this position in response to the report's findings.
+As chairman of Clal, Naveh became embroiled in a "power struggle" with the CEO of the company Yoram Naveh, whom he wished to replace.
+A report by an external examiner determined there was a lack of evidence for Naveh having "illegitimate motives" for wanting to replace the CEO, but it did find that Naveh had circumvented the board because he was aware that a majority of the board members disagreed with his approach.
+Naveh subsequently resigned, saying this because he was not allowed to discuss replacing the CEO.

 In May 2021 he founded Sure-Tech investments, a public partnership with a focus on investing in the fields of Insurtech and Fintech.
 He also has been involved with various cannabis ventures.
 In December 2021 he became president and CEO of the Israel Bonds, starting a five-year term.